 - shows when it changes hands between generators, carriers and receivers

-If you are a carrier or receiver of hazardous waste or liquid industrial waste, you must obtain Environmental Compliance Approvals from the Ministry of the Environment and Climate Change outlining the specific conditions of your operations, including wastes you are approved to manage safely.
+If you are a carrier or receiver of hazardous waste or liquid industrial waste, you must obtain Environmental Compliance Approvals (ECA), formerly known as a Certificate of Approval (CofA), from the Ministry of the Environment, Conservation and Parks outlining the specific conditions of your operations, including wastes you are approved to manage safely.